coala/coala-bears/README.rst

 +----------------------------+----------------------------+----------------------------+

 The number of bears grows every day!
-If you want to see any particular functionality be sure to submit an issue, but please read the `GETTING INVOLVED`_ section before doing so.
+If you want to see any particular functionality be sure to submit an issue, but please read the `Getting Involved`_ section before doing so.

 You can read more at our `documentation <http://coala.readthedocs.org/en/latest/Users/Tutorials/Writing_Bears.html#guide-to-write-a-bear>`__.